How did you learn to focus for the LSAT?

 Learning to maintain focus for the LSAT is probably one of the most challenging aspects of your preparation efforts.

 I think the key to staying focused is simply to stay motivated.
-Motivation drives success, and if you are able to remain truly motivated, you’ll keep your head down and push through the difficult hours of studying.
+Motivation drives success, and if you can remain truly motivated, you’ll keep your head down and push through the exhausting hours of studying.